 - Around 185 new homes of a mixed size and type including affordable housing.
-The final amount of new homes will be confirmed through the planning application process - Two new special schools.
+The final amount of new homes will be confirmed through the planning application process - Non-residential uses of up to 7,500 sqm comprising extra care/independent living accommodation (around 60 units).
+The final amount will be confirmed through the planning application process - Two new schools providing for Special Needs and Disabilities (SEND).